 Planning the room early and in minute detail will allow you to take steps to conceal the projector or speakers, as well as the cabling.

 Bear in mind that speakers don't have to be behind a skim coat of plaster; if you're retro fitting your cinema room on a budget, they can be colour-matched to walls (or walls colour-matched to speakers...) or covered by artwork (try Artcoustic).

 You can keep costs down by choosing wireless speakers over wired ones, or by picking out a good quality soundbar, which can sit neatly below your TV on a cabinet.

 How much will a home cinema room cost?

-A multipurpose cinema room with sofa seating, dimmable lights, projector, screen and surround sound will start at around £10,000.
-A two-seat luxury cinema in a garage-size room will cost around £20,000.
+A multi-purpose cinema room with sofa seating, dimmable lights, projector, screen and surround sound will start at around £10,000.

-‘There’s almost no limit on how much you can spend – a top-end projector alone will cost £500,000, so a high-end home cinema can easily cost from £1-£2million,’ says Michael Holmes.
+Going budget crazy?
+‘There’s almost no limit on how much you can spend – a top-end projector alone will cost from £100,000, so a high-end home cinema can easily cost from hundreds of thousands,’ says Michael Holmes.